cyverse/ds-playbooks/README.md

 The following python packages need to be installed on the development machines and Ansible control nodes using `pip`.

-* ansible-core (This should be restricted to version 2.11 for Ansible control nodes.)
+* ansible-core (This should be restricted to version 2.11)
 * docker
 * dnspython
 * netaddr